 IIE MSA is a brand of The Independent Institute of Education (The IIE), a leader in the higher education sphere, offering an array of IIE Undergraduate and Postgraduate programmes.

 You can also study related qualifications at IIE MSA such as the IIE Postgraduate Diploma in Accounting, a pathway for those looking to become a Chartered Accountant, or the IIE Postgraduate Diploma in Finance and Accounting for those looking to becoming a Management Accountant.
-The CIMA accredited qualification is a Certificate in Business Accounting which, upon completion allows graduates to branch into the field of Financial Management from any discipline.

 Membership with the South African Institute of Chartered Accountants (SAICA) will allow you to build a career as an accountant or auditor (external or internal) or consultant in private practice, commerce and industry, the academic environment or in government.